 There’s an obvious reason, I think: because there are few-to-no examples of healthy masculinity in mainstream culture.
 I struggle to think of one.
 Maybe Neil DeGrasse Tyson comes closest.
 (The pro basketball player Steph Curry seems like a pretty stand-up guy, too.)

-This lack of quality male role models, in my judgment, turns men into cultural punching bags.
-And I admit, it’s easy when our media is dominated by the human equivalents of those inflatable stand-up clowns that seem to bounce back with every strike.
+This lack of quality male role models, in my judgment, turns men into cultural punching bags, especially when our media opts to cover only the worst offenders.

 These “men” standing in for all men mean that plenty of both men and women are able to point out everything that’s wrong with men.
 But I rarely, if ever, hear anyone celebrating what’s right with their husbands, boyfriends, brothers, colleagues, friends, and fellow humans on this earth.
 It’s heartbreaking.